-In 2021, the Board Members of Twain Harte Community Services District (District) directed staff to complete a water and sewer rate study that identified costs of providing services to each customer class, projected five-year revenues and expenses, analyzed rate structures, and recommended a financial plan for the next five years.
+In the 2019 Strategic Plan, the Twain Harte Community Services District (District) Board of Directors set an objective to complete a water and sewer rate study that identified costs of providing services to each customer class, projected five-year revenues and expenses, analyzed rate structures, and recommended a financial plan for the next five years.
 The intent of this study is twofold: (1) short term and long-term financial health and stability and (2) equitable cost of service rates.